EdemGold/ImageColorizer/README.md

-## Steps recuired to build and run the Image Colorizer
+## Steps recquired to build and run the Image Colorizer
  - Clone the GitHub Repo.
  `git clone https://github.com/jantic/DeOldify`